Covenant of employees to patients and families by:

-By showing up, being present, paying attention, letting go of the outcomes, and leaving the rest up to God.
+Showing up, being present, paying attention, letting go of the outcomes and leaving the rest up to God.

-By encouraging and supporting patients, their families, our fellow members of the health care staff, clergy and churches in the community and each other in chaplain services through the usage of mutual respect and strengthening such relationships.
+Encouraging and supporting patients, their families, fellow members of health care staff, clergy and churches in the community and each other in chaplain services through the usage of mutual respect and strengthening such relationships.

-By promising to consult within 15 minutes of receiving a referral so that the patient, family, or staff might be strengthened in his inner soul and have his spiritual needs met at the exact moment of crisis or within shortly thereafter.
+Promising to consult within 15 minutes of receiving a referral so the patient, family or staff might be strengthened in his inner soul and have his spiritual needs met at the exact moment of crisis or shortly thereafter.

-By being aware of our personality and how we come across to each other and communicating with each other so as to flex and to mesh with one another.
+Being aware of our personality and how we come across to each other and communicating with each other so as to flex and mesh with one another.

-By applying the learning from our personal and professional experiences in chaplain services with Chaplain Creech and Chaplain Jacek along with your fellow chaplains and thus promoting transparency as a means to grow rather than as a punitive measure in interpersonal contacts.
+Applying the learning from our personal and professional experiences in Chaplain Services, thus promoting transparency as a means to grow rather than as a punitive measure in interpersonal contacts.

-By utilizing and mobilizing community resources and serving as a resource to work with them as a collaborator to meet peoples spiritual needs.
+Utilizing and mobilizing community resources, and serving as a resource to work with them as a collaborator to meet people’s spiritual needs.

-By promising to be efficient with all of our resources by routinely checking our outcomes against our strategic initiatives, departmental goals and action plans.
+Promising to be efficient with all of our resources by routinely checking outcomes against our strategic initiatives, department goals and action plans.